 For more than 70 years, Thunderbird has been the vanguard for global leadership and management education.
 Since 1946, Thunderbird has guided exceptional individuals to shape meaningful and impactful careers all over the world --- as entrepreneurs and innovators, as leaders of multinational corporations and family businesses, and as individuals in government agencies, international organizations and in the nonprofit sector.

-Today, we live in a time of great upheaval across the globe.
-The advent of the Fourth Industrial Revolution is transforming our lives and poses seemingly unlimited opportunities for the achievement of sustainable prosperity and peace in our world.
-At the same time, the rise of reactionary nationalisms and parochialisms pose a fundamental challenge to the progress we have made, from decades of global openness and integration, while the perils of overconsumption and climate change have made our planet ever more fragile.
+Today, people live in a time of great upheaval across the globe.
+The advent of the Fourth Industrial Revolution is transforming people's lives and poses seemingly unlimited opportunities for the achievement of sustainable prosperity and peace in the world.
+At the same time, the rise of reactionary nationalisms and parochialisms pose a fundamental challenge to the progress made, from decades of global openness and integration, while the perils of overconsumption and climate change have made the planet ever more fragile.